Black Dahlia: Suspects and confessions

+In 2000, Buz Williams, a retired detective with the Long Beach Police Department, wrote an article for the LBPD newsletter The Rap Sheet on Short's murder.
+His father, Richard F. Williams, was a member of the LAPD's Gangster Squad investigating the case.
+Williams' father reportedly believed that Dillon was the killer, and that when Dillon returned to his home state of Oklahoma he was able to avoid extradition to California because his ex-wife Georgia Stevenson was second cousins with Illinois Governor Adlai Stevenson II, who contacted the governor of Oklahoma on Dillon's behalf.
+Williams' article claimed that Dillon sued the LAPD for $3 million, but that the suit was dropped.
+Harnisch disputes this, stating that Dillon was cleared by police after an exhaustive investigation and that the district attorney's files positively placed him in San Francisco when Short was killed.
+Harnisch claims that there was no LAPD coverup, and that Dillon did in fact receive a financial settlement from the City of Los Angeles, but has not produced concrete evidence to prove this.

 Theories and potentially related crimes

+Cleveland Torso Murders

-Several crime authors, as well as Cleveland detective Peter Merylo, have suspected a link between the Short murder and the Cleveland Torso Murders, which took place in Cleveland, Ohio, between 1934 and 1938.
-As part of their investigation into other murders that took place before and after the Short killing, the original LAPD investigators studied the Torso Murders in 1947 but later discounted any relationship between the two cases.
-In 1980, new evidence implicating a former Torso Murder suspect, Jack Anderson Wilson (a.k.a.
-Arnold Smith), was investigated by Detective St. John in relation to Short's murder.
-He claimed he was close to arresting Wilson for Short's murder, but that Wilson died in a fire on February 4, 1982.
-The possible connection between Short's murder and the Torso Murders received renewed media attention when it was profiled on the NBC series Unsolved Mysteries in 1992, in which Eliot Ness biographer Oscar Fraley suggested Ness knew the identity of the killer responsible for both cases.
+Several crime authors, as well as police detective Peter Merylo, have suspected a link between the Short murder and the Cleveland Torso Murders, which took place in Cleveland, Ohio, between 1934 and 1938.
+As part of their investigation into other murders that took place before and after the Short killing, the original LAPD investigators studied the Torso Murders in 1947 but later discounted any connection between the two cases.
+In 1980, new evidence implicating a former Torso Murder suspect, Jack Anderson Wilson, was investigated by St. John in relation to Short's murder.
+He claimed he was close to arresting Wilson in Short's murder, but that Wilson died in a fire on February 4, 1982.
+The possible connection to the Torso Murders received renewed media attention when it was profiled on the NBC series Unsolved Mysteries in 1992, in which Eliot Ness biographer Oscar Fraley suggested Ness knew the identity of the killer responsible for both cases.

-The February 10, 1947, murder of Jeanne French in Los Angeles was also considered by the media and detectives as possibly being connected to Short's killing.
-French's body was discovered in west Los Angeles on Grand View Boulevard, nude and badly beaten.
-Written on her stomach in lipstick was what appeared to say "Fuck You B.D.", and the letters "TEX" below.
-The Herald-Express covered the story heavily, and drew comparisons to the Short murder less than a month prior, surmising the initials "B.D." to stand for "Black Dahlia".
-According to historian Jon Lewis, however, the scrawling actually read "P.D.", ostensibly standing for "police department".